A.

 (ii) rather a difficult problem.

-But we cannot use Pleasant Adjective with rather and Unpleasant Adjective with fairly.
+But we cannot use Pleasant Adjective with rather and Unpleasant Adjective

 For example,